Language and Page Formatting Options

 kdump configuration in the RHEL 8 web console.

-The web console is part of a default installation of Red Hat Enterprise Linux 8 and enables or disables the
+The web console is part of a default installation of RHEL 8 and enables or disables the

 kdump; or to select the vmcore saving location in an uncompressed or compressed format.